Vicodin Uses, Effects, and Risk for Addiction

 Vicodin and Addiction

-Additionally, efforts should be made to ensure the maintenance of proper medical oversight, as years of studies have demonstrated that addiction prevention is far more effective than addiction treatment.3
+The most current recommendations state that using the lowest effective dose for pain control and the shortest duration possible is the best way to prevent tolerance and addiction.
+Additionally, efforts should be made to ensure continued medical oversight, as years of studies have demonstrated that addiction prevention is far more effective than addiction treatment.3

 Opioid Use Disorder

-Signs or symptoms of OUD or a Vicodin addiction may include:8
+Signs or symptoms of OUD or Vicodin addiction include:

 Vicodin Detox and Withdrawal

-If you or a loved one are struggling with an addiction to Vicodin, your medical professional will help assist you to come up with a strategy to decrease or stop Vicodin use.
-This strategy will often include a gradual decrease in the amount of Vicodin used daily until discontinuation is achieved.8
+If you or a loved one is struggling with an addiction to Vicodin, your medical provider can direct you on a safe and effective tapering schedule that helps to minimize uncomfortable withdrawal symptoms.
+This strategy often includes a gradual decrease in the amount of Vicodin that is used daily until discontinuation is achieved.

 Vicodin Withdrawal Symptoms